Transferring to Other Institutions

 John Tyler Community College serves as a host for Old Dominion University’s (ODU) distance learning program.
 This immersive online program enables students to earn undergraduate, graduate, and doctoral degrees from a fully-accredited University without leaving their area of residence.
 Students can complete the first two years of coursework through the Virginia Community College System, and then finish the remaining required coursework for one of several undergraduate degrees through ODU’s distance learning program.
 Courses are offered in either a synchronous (live) web-based conferencing or asynchronous online formats depending on the class.
 JTCC students and graduates also have the opportunity to transfer to ODU’s main campus in Norfolk, Va.

-Students interested in ODU admission or course registration should contact ODU Online at (800) 968-2638 or https://online.odu.edu/inquiries to speak to an enrollment coordinator.
+Students interested in ODU admission or course registration should contact ODU Online at (800) 968-2638 or https://online.odu.edu/inquiries to speak to an enrollment coach.
 The site office at John Tyler Community College is located on the Chester Campus in Moyar Hall, room M108.

 Community College Workforce Alliance